-If testing is required because you believe you may have developed COVID-19 symptoms then you should remain off campus and inform your line manager in accordance with College policy and get tested through the NHS Test and Trace Scheme.
+If testing is required because you have developed COVID-19 symptoms then you should remain off campus and report your symptoms as laid out on the CCT Hub webpage.
+You should book a test through the NHS Test and Trace Scheme.

 If testing is required for travel purposes, then you will need to book a private test with a travel clinic who can provide formal travel certification.

 The testing scheme should not be used post-travel as a negative COVID-19 test does not shorten self-isolation.
 For example, you must self-isolate for 14 days regardless of a test result if Government guidance has stipulated this duration following travel from a non-exempt country.

 The testing scheme should not be used if you have been informed by NHS Test and Trace or the CCT Hub that you are a close contact of a positive case, as a negative COVID-19 test does not shorten self-isolation.